Not all of us can do great things. But we can do small things with great love.

 Yet its significance extends far beyond the borders of North Macedonia.
 It represents a shared heritage for millions of people around the world who continue to be inspired by Mother Teresa's message of compassion, dignity, and service.

-The Mother Teresa Center for Human Dignity and Inclusion seeks to transform this historic location into a living center dedicated to preserving her legacy while addressing some of the most important humanitarian and social challenges of our time.
+The Mother Teresa Center for Huma Dignity and Inclusion seeks to transform this historic location into a living center dedicated to preserving her legacy while addressing some of the most important humanitarian and social challenges of our time.

 More than a restoration project, this initiative represents the creation of an international platform where faith, service, culture, education, disability inclusion, and humanitarian action come together in support of human flourishing.